On the Record: U.S. Rep. Rodney Davis switching vision from IL-13 to IL-15

 QUESTION: What’s different about the two districts?

-QUESTION: A few years ago, Governor Pritzker said he would veto any partisan maps.
+QUESTION: A few years ago, Gov. Pritzker said he would veto any partisan maps.
 That didn’t happen.
 What are your thoughts?

-“It’s another expected broken promise from Governor Pritzker.
-He’s been a disaster as a Governor.
-There’s only a few things that you can be judged upon.
+“It’s another expected broken promise from Gov. Pritzker.
+He’s been a disaster as a governor.
+There are only a few things that you can be judged upon.
 A lot of times it’s your campaign promises when running for that office.
 He specifically said he would not sign any legislative drawn map.
 He’s not only signed one, but he also signed two others.
 In my opinion, he struck out on fulfilling that promise,” Davis said.

 “I want to chair the House Administration Committee when Republicans take over the majority again after this November election.
 Eventually, I’m on track in a few terms to make a play to chair the Transportation & Infrastructure Committee.
 I think would be a boom to the Peoria & Bloomington area, and areas I serve.
 When the Democrats are in charge of drawing the political battlefield, I had to wait to see what the battlefield looked like to decide what the next move was.
 I wasn’t ready to leave public service yet, so I didn’t rule anything out,” Davis said.